Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/features.md

 ## Simplicity Convenience
 ***This Is Going Under Mass Development.***

-Adding Support For HomeBrew.
+-Adding Support For HomeBrew.
-You can store data to the program.
+-You can store data to the program.
-This Also Includes Your Default settings.
+-This Also Includes Your Default settings.
-- This can be Domains or IP addresses.
+-This can be Domains or IP addresses.
---This can be Username And Password
+-This can be Username And Password
----Where the Location Of The Key Is.
+-Where the Location Of The Key Is.
-----What Port You Want To Use
+-What Port You Want To Use
-The Computer will give feed back based on use to the user.
+-The Computer will give feed back based on use to the user.